loonshoot/airank-core/config/common/consolidateRelationships/README.md

 # consolidateRelationships Job

 ## Overview
-The `consolidateRelationships` job processes relationship records from various data sources (such as contact-to-account in Salesforce or contact-to-company in HubSpot) and transforms them into standardized relationship records in Outrun's unified data model.
+The `consolidateRelationships` job processes relationship records from various data sources (such as contact-to-account in Salesforce or contact-to-company in HubSpot) and transforms them into standardized relationship records in AI Rank's unified data model.
 It handles canonicalization, entity enrichment, and maintains relationship direction consistency.

 ## How It Works
 1. Processes relationship records from `source_[sourceId]_consolidated` collection